ton-blockchain/docs/docs/howto/config-params.md

 A new **configuration proposal** contains the following data:
 - the index of the configuration parameter to be changed
 - the new value of the configuration parameter (or Null, if it is to be deleted)
-- the expiration Unixtime of the proposal
+- the expiration Unix time of the proposal
 - a flag indicating whether the proposal is **critical** or not
 - an optional **old value hash** with the cell hash of the current value (the proposal can be activated only if the current value has indicated hash)